YeastarCarol/Yeastar-S-Series-API-Guide-en/api_sample/call-report/call-answered.md

 The PBX will send a report to the application server when the calling party's call is answered.

 Answering call \(the called party\) and call answered \(the calling party\) coexist.
-In the report, the party who triggers the call will appear first.
+In the report, the calling party's number will appear first.

 **Report sample:**